angeli-amascual/angeli-amascual.github.io/projects/project-2.md

 ---
 layout: project
 type: project
-image: images/vacay-square.png
+image: images/mario-pic.png
-title: Vacay
+title: Mario Flight Simulator
-permalink: projects/vacay
+permalink: projects/Mario-Flight-Sim
 # All dates must be YYYY-MM-DD format!
-date: 2015-12-15
+date: 2017-12-03
 labels:
-  - Javascript
-  - Meteor
+  - Java
-  - MongoDB
+  - ICS 111
-  - GitHub
+  - Game
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A game created for a final group project for ICS 111
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+Mario Flight Simulator is a game that I helped to create during my ICS 111 class along with two others.
+For our final project we had to work in groups to create a program that helped to demonstrate our understanding of everything we learned that semester.

+The Mario Flight Simulator was written using java code along the [EZ Library](http://www2.hawaii.edu/~dylank/ics111/).
+We were given a little over a month for the whole process: brainstorming the program idea, distributing roles, coding, and debugging.

+Through this project I experienced what it's like to code in a team setting.
+This includes sharing code and making sure everyone's code within the team is updated whenever changes are made.
+Also, I was able to practice writing Java code in a bigger scale in comparison to the homework and in-class assignments given throughout the semester.